-The supply of education services in terms of the undertaking given to the Minister may be taxed only once, but GST would be chargeable on any separate supply of education services made by the Board to parents: Case R34 (1994) 16 NZTC 6,190; Suzuki New Zealand Ltd v CIR (2001) 20 NZTC 17,096.
-Payments made by parents or guardians may supplement the grant received from the Government.
+Payments made by parents or guardians may supplement the Crown grant to the school.
 School Boards have a considerable degree of autonomy as to how their funds are used.
-How the amounts paid are used is not the test of whether a supply is made for the payment: Chatham Islands Enterprise Trust.
-The Turakina case also confirms that how payments are used does not determine the nature of the supply for the payments.
-In Turakina the court rejected the argument of the taxpayers that because attendance dues were applied to meet mortgage obligations of the proprietors of the schools, the attendance dues were paid for exempt supplies (being the payment or collection of any amount of interest, principal or any other amount in respect of a debt security in terms of sections 14(a) and 3(1)(ka)): see p.10,037.
+How the amounts paid are used is not the test of whether a supply is made for the payment: Chatham Islands.
+Turakina also confirms that how payments are used does not determine the nature of the supply for the payments.
+In Turakina the court (at p 10,037) rejected the taxpayers' argument that because attendance dues were applied to meet mortgage obligations of the proprietors of the schools, the attendance dues were paid for exempt supplies (being the payment or collection of any amount of interest, principal, or any other amount in respect of a debt security in terms of sections 14(1)(a) (previously section 14(a)) and 3(1)(ka) of the GST Act).

-There is an expectation that amounts paid will be used for the purposes of the school.
-However, when the supply of education services is not conditional upon payment being made, the payments are not made for any particular purpose and the school Boards do not undertake any obligations in return for payment, the Commissioner considers that there would not be a sufficient relationship between the payment and the supply of education services (or any other services).
-Refer Chatham Islands Enterprise Trust.
+There is an expectation that amounts paid by parents will be used for the purposes of the school.
+However, the Commissioner considers that as the supply of education services is not conditional on payment being made by parents and as students have a statutory right to receive education services in a state school free of charge if they are "domestic students", there is an insufficient relationship between the payments and the supply of education services to which there is a statutory entitlement.
+The Commissioner also considers that when the payments made by parents are not made for any particular purpose and the school Boards do not undertake any obligations in return for payment, there is not a sufficient relationship between the payment and any other supply: Chatham Islands.

-Some school Boards may attempt to collect amounts unpaid by withholding items, e.g. reports, leaving certificates, school magazines, until payment is made.
-It is possible to argue that although school Boards have an obligation to the Minister to supply education services, if there is a threat to withhold education services unless payment is made, there is a separate obligation to parents to supply education services under a separate transaction with the parents.
+Some school Boards may attempt to collect amounts unpaid by withholding items, for example, reports, leaving certificates, or school magazines, until payment is made.
+It is possible to argue that although school Boards have an obligation to the Minister of Education to supply education services, if there is a threat to withhold education services unless payment is made, there is a separate obligation to parents to supply education services under a separate transaction with the parents.
 On that basis it could be argued that the payments are consideration, being a payment for the inducement of the supply of education services.